-WhatsApp is planned for Phase 2.B.4, but PicoClaw actually offers two distinct donors: a bridge-based adapter and an optional build-tagged native adapter.
+WhatsApp’s Phase 2.B.4 contract surface is now fixture-locked, but PicoClaw still offers two distinct donors for future live transport work: a bridge-based adapter and an optional build-tagged native adapter.
 A future Gormes porter needs to treat those as different decisions, not one blended implementation.

 Status